mjclemente/mjclemente.github.io/_posts/2018-10-22-til-reference-images-in-markdown.md

 ---
 published: true
-title: TIL - The Other Way to Embed Images in Markdown
+title: "TIL: The Other Way to Embed Images in Markdown"
 layout: post
 tags: [markdown,til]
 ---